FuseByExample/microservice-camel-in-action/readme.md

     <docker.registryPrefix>${env.DOCKER_REGISTRY}/</docker.registryPrefix>
 ```

-* Now, you can build the docker image of the Camel Rest Service and push it to the registry by executing these commands within the terminal of the `camel-rest-service` project
+* Now, you can build the docker image of the Camel Rest Service and push it to the registry by executing these commands within the terminal of the `camel-rest-service` project.

 ```
+    git checkout -b docker
     mvn clean install docker:build
-    docker run -it -p 8080:8080 -p 8778:8778 --name camel-rest-service 192.168.99.100:5000/fabric8/camel-rest-service:1.0-SNAPSHOT
+    docker run -it -p 8080:8080 -p 8778:8778 --name camel-rest-service $DOCKER_IP:5000/fabric8/camel-rest-service:1.0-SNAPSHOT
 ```

-* Find the IP address of the docker container created as we whave to change this address for the URL of the client
+* Find the IP address of the docker container created as we have to change this address for the URL of the client

 ```
     docker ps --filter="name=rest" | awk '{print $1}' | xargs docker inspect | grep "IPAddress"